google/material-design-lite/README.md

 ## Troubleshooting

 If you find yourself running into issues during installation or running the tools, please check our [Troubleshooting](https://github.com/google/web-starter-kit) guide and then open an [issue](https://github.com/google/web-starter-kit/issues).
 We would be happy to discuss how they can be solved.

+## Opt-out Of Tooling

+If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`, `gulpfile.js`, `.jshintrc`.
+You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

 ## Inspiration